 About SFU Burnaby 2065

-SFU Campus Planning & Development has been advancing the creation of a Campus Master Plan for the SFU Burnaby campus.
-This is a major undertaking and will be a significant milestone in the university’s evolution.
+SFU Campus Planning & Development recently created a new Campus Master Plan for the SFU Burnaby campus.
+This was a major undertaking, marking a significant milestone in the university’s evolution.

-The SFU Burnaby 2065 Campus Master Plan will be a comprehensive plan, providing a vision and flexible planning and decision-making framework to guide the evolution of the campus over the next 50 years.
-As a physical manifestation of the university’s strategic priorities, the Plan will support SFU’s goals of creating a sustainable, world class academic and community experience.
-The Plan will look beyond incremental growth and take a major leap ahead, considering broad patterns of development such as building forms and connections, transportation networks, and open space and natural systems and opportunities to organize and unify the campus over time.
+The SFU Burnaby 2065 Campus Master Plan is a comprehensive plan, providing a vision and flexible planning and decision-making framework to guide the evolution of the campus over the next 50 years.
+As a physical manifestation of the university’s strategic priorities, the Plan supports SFU’s goals of creating a sustainable, world class academic and community experience.
+The Plan looks beyond incremental growth to take a major leap ahead, considering broad patterns of development such as building forms and connections, transportation networks, and open space and natural systems and opportunities to organize and unify the campus over time.

-The SFU Burnaby 2065 Campus Master Plan is being managed by SFU Campus Planning & Development and led by Urban Strategies Inc., one of North America’s leading campus planning consultants.
-Urban Strategies is working closely with PFS Studio, a Vancouver-based planning, urban design and landscape architecture firm with similar campus design experience.
+The SFU Burnaby 2065 Campus Master Plan planning process was managed by SFU Campus Planning & Development and led by Urban Strategies Inc., one of North America’s leading campus planning consultants.
+Urban Strategies worked closely with PFS Studio, a Vancouver-based planning, urban design and landscape architecture firm with similar campus design experience.
+The Plan has now been adopted by SFU’s Board of Governors as “the guiding document for future development on the Burnaby Campus”.
+SFU’s executives are now working with Campus Planning and Development to integrate the Campus Master Plan into all of the University’s planning and development processes.

 Named after explorer Simon Fraser, SFU opened on September 9, 1965.
 Taking only 30 months to grow from the idea stage into an almost-completed campus with 2,500 students it was dubbed the “Instant University”.
 Now more than 50 years later the campus is home to over 30,000 students, 950 faculty and approximately 4,000 staff, as well as UniverCity residents and businesses.
 The time to make this campus great for the next 50 years is now, and we need a comprehensive plan to guide us!